canonical-web-and-design/developer.ubuntu.com/templates/pages/core/tutorials.md

 $ sudo snap install snap-codelabs
 ```

-You can then access the snap at `http://localhost:8123/` (port 8123 on your local machine).
+You can then access the snap by visiting `http://localhost:8123/` in your browser.

 ## Available tutorials